DON’T MISS

 A city of museums

 Geneva is home to some of the world’s most spectacular museums.
 Even the buildings that house the exhibitions are pieces of art in their own right.
-Take the Art and History Museum for instance, not only does it host a vast collection of Swiss and Genevan art, as well as a collection of Byzantine artefacts, the museum itself stands majestically in the centre of the city.
+The Art and History Museum, for instance, not only hosts a vast collection of Swiss and Genevan art and Byzantine artefacts, but stands majestically in the centre of the city.
 The Musée Ariana is another beautiful building; a neo-baroque palace housing stoneware, ceramics and glassware from all over the world.

-There are several other distinct museums that are sure to pique your curiosity situated in Geneva.
+There are several other museums in Geneva that are sure to pique your curiosity.
 Any budding watchmakers should check out the Patek Philippe Museum, while the International Red Cross and Red Crescent Museum, the Museum of Far Eastern Art and the Natural History Museum all make for an interesting visit.

 Lake Geneva